Street crime wave hits Europe's capital

 In Brussels, jewellery storeowner Jacov Lamazi said he has increased security because of the crime wave.

-He has always had security cameras, a guard dog, a baseball bat and a glass door he can see through before buzzing anyone into his Eli Lamazi Bijouterie-Jewelry.
+He has always had security cameras, a guard dog, a baseball bat and a glass door he can see through before buzzing anyone into his Eli Lamazi Bijouterie-Jewellery.

 But a year-and-a-half ago, in a street just behind the offices of international firms such as Deutsche Bank, the owner of a nearby jewellery store was shot and killed.